INTRODUCTION

 C. Some arguments regarding the new birth.

 1. The "new birth" is one of the Holy Spirit alone.
-However, Jesus includes both the "water and Spirit" in the new birth, John 3:5.
+However, Jesus includes the "water and Spirit" in the new birth, John 3:5.

-a. they conclude the “water” is the “spirit.”
+a.
+They conclude the “water” is the “spirit.”

 c.
 Well, if the “water” is the “spirit.”
-Then, the “spirit” is the “water.”
+Then, the “spirit” can also be the “water.”

 e.
-The “water” is really the word.
+The “water” is the word.
 They cite this text: "That he (Christ) might sanctify and cleanse it (the church) with the washing of water by the word," Ephesians 5:26.

 1) This verse does not classify the “water” as the word, but certifies that the church is "sanctified by the washing of water through the direction of the word (or the Spirit - ref.)."